martineberlein/martineberlein.github.io/_pages/teaching.md

 ## Theses
 ---

 If you are a computer science student at _Humboldt-Universität Zu Berlin_ and you have fun with automated program testing, fuzzing, and debugging, you should do a bachelor's or master's thesis with me.
-If you are interested, please send me (or _se-career@informatik.hu-berlin.de_) **a letter of motivation and your most recent transcript of records.**
+If you are interested, please send me (or _career-se.informatik@lists.hu-berlin.de_) **a letter of motivation and your most recent transcript of records.**

+💡 **Please note** that due to an update to our mailing server, the new email address for SE career-related inquiries is now **career-se.informatik@lists.hu-berlin.de**!
+{: .notice--warning}

 ### Supervised Theses
 ---